 Ribbon microphone diaphragms are nearly always made of aluminum.

-Not only is aluminum conductive, but it’s also relatively strong when made so thin (ribbon diaphragms are typically less that 5 microns thick).
+Not only is aluminum conductive, but it's also relatively strong when made so thin (ribbon diaphragms are typically less than 5 microns thick).
 Corrugation helps to add strength and flexibility to the diaphragm since the ribbons are typically suspended rather loosely within the baffle.

 - Aluminum is conductive (3.77×107 Siemens per meter), but less so than copper (5.96×107 Siemens per meter).

 - Aluminum is very light (2.7 g/cm3) and allows the diaphragm to be reactive even at lower tensions.

-Some early ribbon microphone diaphragms were made of Duralumin, a then brandname for age-hardenable aluminium alloys, namely aluminium–copper alloys.
+Some early ribbon microphone diaphragms were made of Duralumin, a then-brand name for age-hardenable aluminum alloys, namely aluminum-copper alloys.
 Though this material increased the durability of the ribbon diaphragm, it did so at a great cost to the performance of the diaphragm.

 Duralumin did not catch on as a common ribbon material, especially as advancements in technology improved the standard corrugated aluminum ribbon.

 Crowley and Tripp Ribbon Microphones developed a resilient nanomaterial for ribbon diaphragms called Roswellite.
 The technology never caught on, and the company has since been bought by Shure Microphones.

 For a complete description of ribbon dynamic microphones, check out my article The Complete Guide To Ribbon Microphones (With Mic Examples).

 What Are Condenser Microphone Diaphragms Made Of?

 Condenser microphones, like dynamic mics, often have diaphragms made of BoPET (Mylar).
 However, these diaphragms need to be electrically conductive for the condenser capsule to work properly.
-Therefore, these diaphragm are often gold-sputtered.
+Therefore, these diaphragms are often gold-sputtered.

 Sputtering gold on the surface of a Mylar diaphragm, we slightly increase the strength of the diaphragm without overly affecting its responsiveness to sound.
 More importantly, we turn the nonconductive (even insulating) BoPET diaphragm into a conductive diaphragm.